harit198/Tweet-Analyzer/README.md

 setup.sh : predefined file for streamlite on heroku

-This app is created on a tool called Streamlit ,you can install it by:
+This app is created on a tool called Streamlit which saves you from the headache of front-end devlopment ,you can install it by:

 pip install streamlit